mjhecht/keendreams/src/content/blog/considering-cryptocurrency.md

 :::

 :::human
 Sure: very quickly, what are Eisenstein's core arguments?
 I've read [Sacred Economics](https://sacred-economics.com/), a long while back, and understand somewhat his social arguments.
-Finally, there is clearly an intersection / synergy / interweaving that's available and certainly happening between crytocurrency and AI.
+Finally, there is clearly an intersection / synergy / interweaving that's available and certainly happening between cryptocurrency and AI.
 What are some ideas being explored around this?
 :::

 :::ai